-Administrative leadership.
+Administrative Leadership.
 The President is the Chief Executive Officer and is charged with formulating and articulating a constructive vision for NOCE.
-President Purtell is a collaborative leader and convenes the faculty and staff to participate in Strategic Planning on a regular three-year cycle.
-In 2021, President Purtell convened a workgroup of employees to draft new 2015 on and vision statements, that reflect the values statements for NOCE.
+The President is a collaborative leader and convenes the faculty and staff to participate in Strategic Planning on a regular three-year cycle.
+In 2021, the President convened a workgroup of employees to draft new mission and vision statements, that reflect the values statements for NOCE.
 The new tenets were presented at Opening Day in August 2021.
-Strategic planning consultant Matthew Lee returned in September 2022 to lead the institution through data workshops and strategic planning conversations for the subsequent three-year plan.
+A strategic planning consultant returned in September 2022 to lead the institution through data workshops and strategic planning conversations for the subsequent three-year plan.
 NOCE met the challenge of completing most activities of the 2018 strategic plan and stakeholders are excited to formulate the next set of goals and action plans to provide students.
+President's Cabinet will review the first draft of the revised strategic plan at its January 17, 2023 meeting.

-School leaders and school improvement.
-School improvement is realized through the work of shared-governance committees, department and institutional plans, and at the instruction level through the collection of student learning outcomes.
+School Leaders and School Improvement.
+School improvement is realized through the work of shared-governance committees, department, and institutional plans, and at the instruction level through the collection of student learning outcomes.
 In their planning efforts, departments reference the Institutional Effectiveness Report (IER) produced annually.
 IER provides three-year data for effectiveness indicators broken down by department and disaggregated by such equity indicators as race/ethnicity, gender, and age.
 Committees evaluate existing plans and provide guidance in terms of feedback concerning those plans.
 Departments produce their own planning documents, many driven by grants, and often led by faculty in partnership with managers.
 Student Learning Outcomes (SLOs) originate with the development or the revision of the Course Outline of Record.
 Once reviewed and approved by the Curriculum Committee, the faculty enters the SLO into eLumen and collects data on each student and whether the objective was met during a course.
 Departments review data in aggregate and make decisions to make curriculum changes based on this data review.

-- 1. Our institutional voice across the state has increased due to having a president, rather than a provost. - 2.
+- 1. Our institutional voice across the state has increased due to having a President, rather than a Provost. - 2.
 Alignment of the NOCE Vice President positions with the sister colleges' positions has improved efficiency. - 3.
 The use of Zoom during the pandemic increased attendance at shared governance committee meetings and preventing the need for employees to commute from numerous campuses and community locations. - 4.
 Both the Faculty Hiring Toolkit and the Management Hiring Toolkit have provided needed guidance and transparency to complicated processes. - 5.
 Movement away from temporary positions to permanent positions has improved the feeling of inclusion.